arturschaefer/liveness-camerax-android/README.md

 user finalizes the process you'll receive as a result the picture taken by the user and a list of files automatically created.

+## Common examples

+In scenarios when a selfie is required to improve security, we can use this library to check the user's liveness before taking the picture.
+It's a way to avoid several frauds and check pictures integrity before being validated on the server side, reducing costs and saving our time.
+The bests examples to try this library are SignUp, device authorization, or even password reset.

-### Why it is built like that
+## Why it is built like that

-With this kind of result you can choose what picture shows to the user on UI as a result, we recommend that he takes for this.
+With this kind of result, which is a list of photos in Base, you can choose what picture show to the user on UI as a result.
+I recommend that he takes for this.
 The most common reason to do this is to require confirmation before send to your backend.
-With the list of files automatically taken you can compare all photos and validate if he is the same picture in all of those.
+With the list of files automatically taken you can compare all photos and validate if he is the same picture in all of those photos.

-### Possible steps

-There are several steps to challenge the user.
-They are:

-* STEP_LUMINOSITY: Luminosity captured in real-time.
-We get the number of white pixels in every frame captured to define the luminosity.
-* STEP_HEAD_FRONTAL, STEP_HEAD_LEFT, STEP_HEAD_RIGHT: Each step references the head's position
-  inside an Euler's graphic.
-* STEP_SMILE: We consider a smiling probability to pass it.
-Some libraries called it happiness probability too.
-* STEP_BLINK: After both eyes opened, we checked if they blinked.
-Use it carefully, because you need to think about accessibility.

 ### Constraints